-NORTH TEXAS MUNICIPAL WATER DISTRICT MUDDY CREEK REGIONAL WASTEWATER SYSTEM CONTRACT REVENUE BONDS, SERIES 2024, DATED APRIL 15, 2024 \$\\\\\
+NORTH TEXAS MUNICIPAL WATER DISTRICT BUFFALO CREEK WASTEWATER INTERCEPTOR SYSTEM CONTRACT REVENUE BONDS, SERIES 2025 DATED MAY 15, 2025 \$

-AS BOND COUNSEL for the North Texas Municipal Water District (the "Issuer"), in connection with the issuance of the Muddy Creek Regional Wastewater System Contract Revenue Bonds, Series 2024 (the "Bonds"), we have examined into the legality and validity of the Bonds, which bear interest from the dates and mature on the dates, and are subject to redemption, in accordance with the terms and conditions stated in the text of the Bonds.
+AS BOND COUNSEL for the North Texas Municipal Water District (the "Issuer"), in connection with the issuance of the Buffalo Creek Wastewater Interceptor System Contract Revenue Bonds, Series 2025 (the "Bonds"), we have examined into the legality and validity of the Bonds, which bear interest from the dates and mature on the dates, and are subject to redemption, in accordance with the terms and conditions stated in the text of the Bonds.
 Terms used herein and not otherwise defined shall have the meaning given in the Resolution of the Issuer authorizing the issuance and sale of the Bonds (the "Resolution").

-WE HAVE EXAMINED the applicable and pertinent provisions of the Constitution and laws of the State of Texas, and a transcript of certified proceedings of the Issuer, and other pertinent instruments relating to the authorization of the Bond to be initially delivered (the "Initial Bond") and the Bonds to be delivered in substitution therefor (the "Definitive Bonds") and the issuance and delivery of the Initial Bond, including the executed Initial Bond and a printed form for the Definitive Bonds initially made available by the Issuer for conversion of and exchange for the Initial Bond.
+WE HAVE EXAMINED the applicable and pertinent provisions of the Constitution and laws of the State of Texas, and have examined and relied upon a transcript of certified proceedings of the Issuer, and other pertinent instruments furnished by the Issuer relating to the authorization of the Bonds and the issuance and delivery of the Initial Bond, including the executed Initial Bond and a printed specimen of the form for Definitive Bonds initially made available by the Issuer for completion and exchange for the Initial Bond.

-BASED ON SAID EXAMINATION, IT IS OUR OPINION that the Initial Bond and Definitive Bonds have been duly authorized and the Initial Bond has been duly issued and delivered, all in accordance with law, and that, except as may be limited by laws relating to bankruptcy, reorganization, and other similar matters affecting creditors' rights, (i) the covenants and agreements in the Bond Resolution constitute valid and binding obligations of the Issuer, and the Initial Bond constitutes and Definitive Bonds will constitute valid and legally binding special obligations of the Issuer, which, are secured by and payable from a first lien on and pledge of the "Pledged Revenues" as defined in the Bond Resolution, including the Gross Revenues of the Issuer's Muddy Creek Regional Wastewater System, and including specifically certain payments to be received by the Issuer from the Cities of Wylie and Murphy, Texas (the "Participants"), under the "Muddy Creek Regional Wastewater System Contract", dated May 27, 1999 (the "Contract"), among the Participants and the Issuer, and any payments to be received by the Issuer under all similar contracts with any Additional Participants as defined and permitted in the Contract, and (ii) the Contract is authorized by law, has been duly executed, is valid, and is legally binding upon and enforceable by the parties thereto in accordance with their respective terms and provisions.
+BASED ON SAID EXAMINATION, IT IS OUR OPINION that the Bonds have been duly authorized and the Initial Bond has been duly issued and delivered, all in accordance with law, and that, except as may be limited by laws relating to bankruptcy, reorganization, and other similar matters affecting creditors' rights, (i) the covenants and agreements in the Bond Resolution constitute valid and binding obligations of the Issuer, and the Initial Bond constitutes and Definitive Bonds will constitute valid and legally binding special obligations of the Issuer, which, together with other bonds, are secured by and payable from a first lien on and pledge of the "Pledged Revenues" as defined in the Bond Resolution, including the Gross Revenues of the Issuer's Buffalo Creek Wastewater Interceptor System, and including specifically certain payments to be received by the Issuer from the Cities of Forney, Heath and Rockwall, Texas (the "Participants"), and any future Additional Participants, under the "Buffalo Creek Wastewater Interceptor System Contract", dated January 2, 2004 (the "Contract"), among the Participants and the Issuer, and all similar contracts with any Additional Participants as permitted in such contract, and (ii) the Contract is authorized by law, has been duly executed, is valid, and is legally binding upon and enforceable by the parties thereto in accordance with their respective terms and provisions.